Fall 2016 textbook list

 This course provides the basic concepts of computer design and operation, both hardware and software, to new computer and electrical engineering students.
 Students need the background on computer engineering provided by this class before advancing to more complex topics in computer engineering.

 Required for all EE and CPE majors.
-Typically offered: Fall, Spring.
-Program Area: Computers.
+Typically offered: Fall, Spring, Summer I. Program Area: Computers.